The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 Introduction into Eclogue 4, 60

-The sum of numbers from 1-10 is 55.
-The 10 numbers can be put on
+The sum of the numbers 1-10 is 55.
+While the 10 numbers can be placed

-the 10 points of the tetraktys, and the twice 5 letters of MARIA and IESUS be distributed on two
+on the points of one tetraktys, the twice 5 letters of MARIA and IESUS will have to be properly

-the split of the numerical sum (NS) 110 into two halves:
+of the two names splits the numerical sum (NS) 110 into two halves:

 |